janosgyerik/hiring-tools/interview-questions/programming/README.md

 Database questions
 ------------------

-- Why would use a database instead of a CSV file?
+- Why would you use a database instead of a CSV file?
 - Is there a benefit of using a CSV file instead of a database?

 TODO